 Here are 6 reasons why you should travel to Europe in the winter.

 Let me paint this cozy picture for you: shops beautifully decorated for Christmas, twinkling lights everywhere, a light dusting of snow and you and your sweetie pop into a tiny hole-in-the-wall for a cup of rich hot cocoa and slice of cake to warm up and relax.
 THIS is Europe in the winter.
-I think BL and I played out this scene at least twice a day, sometimes swapping in espresso, wine or beer for the cocoa.
+When my husband and I head to Europe in the winter, we play out this scene at least twice a day.
+Although, we sometimes swap espresso, wine or beer for the cocoa.
 Either way, it’s one incredible scene.
 If you like NYC during Christmas, you will love most European cities at Christmas.

-The reason this trip happened?
-Because BL found round-trip, direct flight to Vienna for $500 bucks a person.
+For our last European winter trip, we found round-trip, direct flights from Chicago to Vienna for $500 bucks a person.
 Which, if you’re counting, is about the same cost as a flight from California to Virginia.
 Compared to our other European vacations, this is a major steal thanks to the off-season pricing.
 Even though Christmas is a popular time to travel (see more below) we found that the flights were consistently lower during this time period, no matter where you wanted to go.
-We considered similarly priced flights to Copenhagen and Germany before settling on Austria.
+The flight to Vienna wasn’t just a fluke, we found similar priced flights to Copenhagen and Germany before settling on Austria.